Honoring our History,

 STAFF

-Natasha Muhammad is the Deputy Director of Operations who works in designing and implementing internal strategy, systems, and structures to maintain the organizational health of Cherry Hill Strong.
+Natasha Muhammad, the Deputy Director of Operations who works in designing and implementing internal strategy, systems, and structures to maintain the organizational health of Cherry Hill Strong.
 Natasha has served as a nonprofit leader in Baltimore for several years.
 She has demonstrated her commitment to economic mobility and equity by empowering thousands of students and adults in Baltimore with entrepreneurial education and resources to be self-sufficient.
 Natasha believes that community engagement is sacred work and relationships are one of the key cornerstones of true wealth.

 ABOUT CHERRY HILL